 One of the most defining aspects of bipolar disorder in women is the direct influence of hormonal changes.
 Throughout life, women undergo a range of hormonal shifts—from the monthly cycle of menstruation to the transformative phases of pregnancy and menopause.
 These hormonal fluctuations don’t just affect physical health; they have a profound impact on mood regulation, often intensifying the emotional swings characteristic of bipolar disorder.

-For many women, the menstrual cycle plays a critical role in mood variability.
+For many women, the menstrual cycle is critical in mood variability.
 Premenstrual dysphoric disorder (PMDD) can exacerbate symptoms, causing pre-existing mood swings to deepen, especially in the days leading up to menstruation.
-This intensification of mood episodes
+This intensification of mood episodes can blur the line between bipolar symptoms and hormonal influences, making it harder to maintain emotional stability during certain periods of the month.

 The effect of hormonal shifts is not limited to menstruation.
 Pregnancy, postpartum, and menopause are also key phases where mood disturbances can spike, potentially triggering or worsening bipolar episodes.
 The postpartum period, in particular, is a vulnerable time for women with bipolar disorder, with an increased risk of severe depression or even postpartum psychosis.
 The complexity of these hormonal transitions adds a layer of unpredictability that often makes managing the condition more challenging for women compared to men.